-The Company has evaluated events and transactions subsequent to June 30, 2017 and through the date these consolidated financial statements were included in this Form 10-Q and filed with the SEC.
+The Company has evaluated events and transactions subsequent to September 30, 2017 and through the date these consolidated financial statements were included in this Quarterly Report on Form 10-Q and filed with the SEC.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations